 If no '=' symbol is used in the line, it is treated as a filename to use to read previously stored cookie lines from, which should be used in this session if they match.
-Using this method also activates the "cookie parser" which will make curl record incoming cookies too, which may be handy if you're using this in combination with the -L, --location option.
-The file format of the file to read cookies from should be plain HTTP headers or the Netscape/Mozilla cookie file format.
+Using this method also activates the cookie engine which will make curl record incoming cookies too, which may be handy if you're using this in combination with the -L, --location option.
+The file format of the file to read cookies from should be plain HTTP headers (Set-Cookie style) or the Netscape/Mozilla cookie file format.